 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Joomla in Ubuntu 15.04 server.
+I will show you the step-by-step installation of Joomla on the Ubuntu 15.04 server.

 Install Joomla on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following